krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

             > To read the emails from the email service / email protocol: SMTP
             > To Send/Respond the emails: sendGrid
             > To Parse the emails: mailparser
-            > Question: How can we validate that received email is in decided format?
             > Email formats for response: Plain HTML & inline CSS

         - Tag Auto-assign: